DiegoHuertaD/diegoh/content/working_paper/Labor_Policy_Empirical/index.md

-Abstract:  I exploit the staggered adoption of U.S. state-level Employment Protection Legislation (EPL) to study its effects on labor earnings and firms' profits.
+Abstract:  I exploit the staggered adoption of U.S. state-level Employment Protection Legislation (EPL) to study its effects on  firm profits and the wage bill.
 I find that EPL has unintended regressive consequences.
 EPL harms smaller firms and their workers, while only benefiting larger firms and their workers.
-The effects on smaller firms are driven by EPL limiting access to credit and raising debt costs, forcing them to reduce investment and employment.
-Conversely, larger firms expand their operations due to a decrease in their cost of debt.
+These effects operate through a credit channel: EPL limits access to credit for smaller firms, forcing them to cut employment and even exit the market.
+Conversely, larger firms expand employment by issuing more debt while benefiting from lower competition.
 A model with heterogeneous firms and endogenous financial constraints guides the empirical analysis.